playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ![The screenshot of the debugger with the original code](./initial-debugger.png)

 Once this window is open, you're able to tab into or use your cursor to select within the text container that holds your code.
 Once inside, it should work just like a `textarea`, which _allows you to change code as you might expect from any other code editor_.
-Changing line `10` to `return employee.employee_age` instead of `return employee.employeeAge` will show an astererisk (`*`) to let you know your changes are not persisting. _Running your code in this state will not reflect the changes made to the code content on the screen_, which may have unintended effects.
+Changing line `10` to `return employee.employee_age` instead of `return employee.employeeAge` will show an asterisk (`*`) to let you know your changes have not yet been applied. _Running your code in this state will not reflect the changes made to the code content on the screen_, which may have unintended effects.

 ![Showing the asterisk once changes made but not saved](./edited-but-not-saved.png)

 In order to make your changes persist, you'll need to press `Ctrl + S` or `Command + S` in order to save the file (much like a Word document).
 Doing so will bring up a yellow triangle instead of an asterisk indicating _your changes are not saved to the source file but your changes will now take effect_.
-Re-running the `localhost:3000` route will now correct the behavior you're wanting, but if you open `app.js` in a program like Visual Studio Code, it will show the older broken code.
+Re-running the `localhost:3000` route will now correct the behavior you want, but if you open `app.js` in a program like Visual Studio Code, it will show the older broken code.

 ![A screenshot showing the yellow triangle once this occurs](./temporarily-saved.png)